AliHaider20/AliHaider20/README.md

 # Hello there, I'm Haider.

-I'm a Machine Learning Engineer / Data Scientist based in New York City.
+I'm a Machine Learning Engineer / Data Scientist in New York City.
 I'm skilled in Applied Machine learning, Natural Language Processing (LLM), Computer Vision, Applied Mathematics, and Medical Imaging (Dicom).

 Welcome to my GitHub profile.

 - 👨🏼‍💻 I’m addicted to learning and growing every day.
-- 👯 I’m looking to collaborate with ML/DS communities and projects.
+- 👯 I want to collaborate with ML/DS communities and projects.
-- 👍 I like to read and turn papers to code.
+- 👍 I like to read and turn papers into code.
-- Passionate to apply my skills in healthcare and social good projects to bring positive change in the world.
+- Passionate to apply my skills in healthcare and social good projects to positively impact the world.
 - :e-mail: How to reach me: Haiderratlamwala786@gmail.com

 # Connect with me on